eclipsesource/tabris-decorators/doc/redux/StateProvider.md

 ### subscribe(cb)

 This is the function that [`connect`](./@connect.md) uses to get notified about state changes.
-The `cb` parameter is a function that needs to be invoked whenever `getState()` does provide a new return value.
+The `cb` parameter is a callback function that needs to be invoked whenever `getState()` does provide a new return value.

 ## Registration

-Before any connected component can be created an object implementing `StateProvider` has to be registered.
-This shortest way to do this is to use the [`register`](../di/Injector.md#registertargettypevalue) function.
-Since a redux store fulfills the `StateProvider` interface there is no need to create an actual instance of it:
+Before any connected component can be created, an object implementing `StateProvider` has to be registered.
+The shortest way to do this, is to use the [`register`](../di/Injector.md#registertargettypevalue) function.
+Since a redux store fulfills the `StateProvider` interface there is no need to create an actual instance of it: (TODO: who IS creating the instance then?)

 ```js
 import {createStore} from 'redux';